mjM00n/mjM00n/README.md

 ## Hi there 👋 I'm Michael

 I am a driven Data Science and Analytics Masters student at the University of Calgary.
 Previously, I studied and researched chemistry at the University of Alberta.
-Communication and work ethic are my strengths, and in a team I am motivated to achieve collective goals and make meaningful progress.
+I love learning from data and am always open to collaborating on projects with new people.
+Communication and work ethic are my strengths, and I am motivated to achieve collective goals and make meaningful progress.
 Outside of data science, I enjoy checking out local restaurants, working out, and watching football (go Seahawks!).
-On my page you can find all of my current and past data science projects, which showcase individual and team projects throughout my data science journey.
+On my page, you can find my current and past work, which showcase team projects (and individual projects coming soon) that I've worked on in my data science journey.

 ---